UniFormal/uniformal.github.io/doc/applications/lmh.md

 title: The Local MathHub Tool (LMH)
 ---

-The Local MathHub (lmh) functionality in MMT provides local command to install archives from and publish content to the [OAF](/doc/applications/oaf/).
+The Local MathHub (lmh) functionality in MMT provides local commands to install libraries and archives from and publish content to [MathHub.info](https://mathhub.info), a versioned hosting system and user portal for OMDoc/MMT content.

 ### Configuring local folders
 Before using any lmh functionality, a local folder needs to be configured to store archives in.